You can get an exemption so that you won’t have to pay a penalty for not having qualifying health insurance.

-- Individual: Cost of the lowest-cost Bronze plan through Covered California or the lowest cost employer-sponsored employee-only plan is more than 8.27 percent of income (in 2021) on the tax return.
+- Individual: Cost of the lowest-cost Bronze plan through Covered California or the lowest cost employer-sponsored employee-only plan is more than 8.17 percent for the tax year 2023.

-- Household: Cost of the lowest-cost employer-sponsored family plan that covers all employee’s dependents is more than 8.27 percent of income (in 2021) on the tax return.
+- Household: Cost of the lowest-cost employer-sponsored family plan that covers all employee’s dependents is more than 8.17 percent for the tax year 2023.

 - Certain non-citizens who are not lawfully present.